-As on 31 December 2018 the PCC reports a Core Solvency Ratio of 294% acting as a strong base for a PCC aggregated Solvency Ratio of 201% for Solvency II Own Funds over the Solvency Capital Requirement.
+The same is reported for the PCC which reports an aggregated Solvency Ratio of 201% for Solvency II Own Funds over the Solvency Capital Requirement.
 In calculating this ratio all surplus own Funds arising from cells is discarded.
 The surplus Own Funds that have been discarded in arriving to full compliance of this rule for the Cells totals €5,126,702.